-Eric Bedser was born on July 4, 1918, at Reading, Berkshire.
-His cricket ability was overshadowed by the achievements of his twin brother Sir Alec Bedser.
+Eric Bedser was born on July 4, 1918, in Reading, Berkshire.
+His cricket ability was overshadowed by the achievements of his twin brother, Sir Alec Bedser.
 Eric Arthur Bedser died at the age of 87 in May 2006.
-Eric had been in poor health for sometimes.
+He had been in poor health for some time.

-He was identical in almost every way to Alec – expect in bowling style.
-The story goes that they were both originally strapping medium-pacers but realized they wouldn’t both be able to play for Surrey like that.
+He was identical in almost every way to Alec – except in bowling style.
+The story goes that they were both originally strapping medium-pacers, but realized they wouldn’t both be able to play for Surrey like that.
 So they tossed a coin, Alec won, and Eric turned to off-spin and worked more on his batting.

 But he played a vital role in Surrey’s success.
 He neared the double of 1000 runs and 100 wickets but was thwarted by bad weather.
 Stuart Surridge, Surrey’s captain at the time.
 Though, without Eric Bedser in the side, Surrey might not have retained the championship title.

-The Bedsers made their first class debuts in the same match in June 1939, and they’re careers ran alongside each other, although Eric carried on for one season longer before retiring in 1961.
-Throughout they’re lives, the brothers were virtually inseparable.
+The Bedser made their first-class debuts in the same match in June 1939, and their careers ran alongside each other, although Eric carried on for one season longer before retiring in 1961.
+Throughout their lives, the brothers were virtually inseparable.
 So, Alec took it, Eric declined it, and they remained together but shared by pay rise.

-At the time of retirement they remained side by side and identically dressed, forging a successful business career they’re stationery firm Straker Bedser was eventually taken over by Rymans).
-Eric accompanied Alec on all his tours, and they were still, in their eighties ever present and ever ready to comment on big cricket occasions.
+At the time of retirement they remained side by side and identically dressed, forging a successful business career their stationary firm Straker Bedser was eventually taken over by Rymans).
+Eric accompanied Alec on all his tours, and they were still, in their eighties, ever-present and ever ready to comment on big cricket occasions.
 He was also made the president of the county in 1990.